 If you don’t fall under this category, you may still be taken to court for not having an accessible website and held to these specifications until there are formalized specifications for non-governmental agencies.
-Industries that are the most vulnerable to ADA lawsuits include:
+Industries that are the most vulnerable to ADA Website Compliance lawsuits include:

 The degree to which businesses are being held to these standards is variable depending on the state, court, and type of business, so lawsuits can be difficult to prevent, and their outcomes can unpredictable.
 Businesses are often advised to pay the asking dollar amount for damages and attorney’s fees ($4,000) because fighting the violation in court would most assuredly cost more.

 Persons with disabilities reasonably expect to be able to gather information, purchase products, and get in contact with a business online just like an able-bodied person.
 A website may be found to be inaccessible if there is information, content, or services provided on the website that is not accessible in the physical location, or, if the website is inseparably tied to the physical location in such a way that those who can’t access the website are missing out.

-Aside from avoiding legal consequences, ADA compliance online can provide many benefits to your business.
+Aside from avoiding legal consequences, ADA website compliance online can provide many benefits to your business.
 Ensuring that your website is accessible to everyone regardless of any disability will expand your target audience to cover an additional 20% of the country (United States Census).

-Web Content Accessibility Guidelines also overlap extensively with Search Engine Optimization (SEO) strategy.
+ADA Compliant Web Design & Content Accessibility Guidelines also overlap extensively with Search Engine Optimization (SEO) strategy.
 If your website meets the accessibility guidelines, it will quite likely excel with search engine rankings as well as pave the way for complete accessibility.
 Make your business accessible to everyone, and everyone will have the opportunity to take advantage of what you offer.

 Because at this time there are no legal standards for ADA compliant web design for non-governmental businesses, no website can be made 100% secure.
 However, taking steps in the right direction can have a huge impact on deterring lawsuits and proving to your customers that you care about accessibility.